 Part of the French Antilles, the island of Martinique is an ideal destination for a sailing trip in the Caribbean.
 Enjoy the island’s many beaches and stunning scenery, including the Gorges de la Falaise canyon, and the nearby islands Saint Lucia and Dominica, when you charter a yacht in Martinique with Zizoo.

-Martinique is located in the Caribbean, between Saint Lucia and Dominica, and is famed for its unique cuisine, sandy beaches and tropical rain forests.
-Plan your yacht charter holiday in Martinique at the beginning of the year to take advantage of the best conditions for sailing, with the driest weather and calmest seas.
+Martinique is located in the Caribbean, between Saint Lucia and Dominica, and is famed for its unique cuisine, sandy beaches and tropical rainforests.
+Plan your sailing holiday in Martinique at the beginning of the year to take advantage of the best conditions for sailing, with the driest weather and calmest seas.

 As part of France, the local currency is the Euro and you won’t need a visa if entering from another EU country, the USA or Canada.
 Travellers from the EU can enter with their national identity card, however many airlines require a passport for boarding.
 The main airport, Aimé Césaire International, is at the capital of Fort-de-France.
 A compact island, it’s easy to navigate and less than a 10-minute drive to Fort-de-France Bay after landing.
 There are a number of large marinas including Fort-de-France, Cul-de-Sac du Marin, Anse Mitan and the smaller St Pierre.